Master of Public Policy, Georgetown University, Washington, DC, 2009

 de la Riva Agüero, Renzo.
 2021.
 “Exploring administrative capacity and local governance in the Peruvian waste sector: Implications for complex service delivery in the Global South.”
 State and Local Government Review, 43(3).

-de la Riva Agüero, Renzo and Claudia N. Avellaneda.
+de la Riva Agüero, Renzo.
 “Organizational innovation after disaster: Do local governments transform in response to environmental pressures?”
 In progress.

 de la Riva Agüero, Renzo, Sergio Fernandez, and Jennifer N. Brass.
 “Local government outsourcing, performance, and efficiency: Evidence from the provision of electricity in South Africa."
 In progress.